lambdacloud/LambdacloudSDK/README.md

 * Add logsdk library into your project

-In Eclipse, right click your project, properties->Java Build Path->Libraries->Add External JARs In Intellij, F4 to open Project Structure, add library in Project Settings->Libraries, then add it as module in Modules
+In Eclipse, right click your project, properties->Java Build Path->Libraries->Add External JARs, then select it in Order and Export
+In Intellij, F4 to open Project Structure, add library in Project Settings->Libraries, then add it as module in Modules

 * Initialize LogSdkJniHelper in your project